mariuskiessling/phoenix-template/README.md

 supplying a list consisting of the keys `top`, `right`, `bottom`, `left`.
 The values provided in the list have to include a valid LaTeX unit.

+**`preamble`** (list): The list supplied under this keyword is included at the end of the preamble and right before the content of the document.
+You can include your own valid LaTeX commands here if need to specify any needed packages or overwrite the default template behavior.

 ## Trivia
 The name of this project is derived from the old _Phoenix_ coal mining area inside my hometown that is now partially rebuild and repurposed; something old